 Project Cost: $5.7 Million

-FNF Construction, Inc. (Contractor) will begin the replacement of Bridges located in Arrey and Caballo.
-Expect shoulder work operations to install construction signing.
+FNF Construction, Inc. (Contractor) has begun the replacement of Bridges located in Arrey and Caballo.
+Expect shoulder work operations for detour placement at milepost 31.
 This project has 6 structures that will get replaced, three of them bridges (Trujillo Canyon MP 17.1, Seco Creek MP 26.6, and King Canyon MP 30.8) additionally three others are concrete box replacements at milepost 19.52, 22.24 & 22.76.
-As demolition gets closer detours will be put in place onto I-25 from EXIT 59 (Caballo) to EXIT 63 (Hillboro) and where it allows a shoo-fly style detour around the structure.
+As demolition gets closer detours will be put in place onto I-25 from EXIT 59 (Caballo) to EXIT 63 (Hillsboro) and where it allows a shoo-fly style detour around the structure.
+Box replacement has begun at milepost 22.2.
+Traffic will need to utilize I-25 exit 63 and 59 to access locations on NM 187 for both sides of the bridge.
+A shoo-fly diversion is in place at King Canyon (MP 30.8), Seco Creek (MP 26.6) as well as Trujillo Canyon (MP 17.1).
 Contractor’s hours of operation will be from 7:00 am to 5:00 pm Monday to Friday.

 Gabriel Garcia NMDOT (575) 740-3427